Hi, I'm Tristan.

 There are a few different maps on Adventure Know-How.

 The first is the Location Map.
-This is an online map of everywhere I’ve camped in my car in the western United States.
-There are currently 325+ locations, and all but a handful are free.
+This is an online map of just about everywhere I’ve camped in my car in the western United States.
+There are currently 400+ campsites, and all but a handful are free.
 The map also has a few of my backpacking and kayak camping campsites (i.e., campsites that you can’t drive to).
 When you click on a campsite’s point on the map, you will be able to click a link for more information about that site.
 That takes you to a page that contains information about the exact location (GPS coordinates) of the campsite, how I found it, when I camped there, my overall impressions on the quality of the campsite, what kind of vehicle can make it there, and more.
 Nearly every campsite page includes photos of the site and/or a link to the SUV RVing video that the campsite can be seen in.
 Here’s a screenshot of what the average campsite info page looks like.

-My ultimate goal is to have the map contain not only campsites but also other points of interest that I come across on my trips—waterfalls, hot springs, historical sites, Native American ruins, hikes, etc. New locations are added to the map monthly, but it is still not complete in that it does not contain many of the non-campsite locations of my travels (though there are currently 440+ of these other locations).
+My ultimate goal is to have the map contain not only campsites but also other points of interest that I come across on my trips—waterfalls, hot springs, historical sites, Native American ruins, hikes, etc. New locations are added to the map monthly, but it is still not complete in that it does not contain many of the non-campsite locations of my travels (though there are currently about 600 of these other locations).
 For now, the campsites should be considered the main attraction here.
 Here’s a larger screenshot of the map if you’d like to get a general idea of the places I’ve frequented.